Kyriosity/read-write/README+/pencraft/README+/essays/README+/rec/LN-view.md

 &nbsp; &nbsp; <sup>🌩️</sup> <sub>Though Notes Server could render applications on HTTP since 1996, designing forms required pretty much fine-tuning with HTML/JS.\
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **XPages** since R8.5 came too late and were half-response.</sub>\
 &nbsp; &nbsp; <sup>🥀</sup> <sub>1-2-3 and Word Pro were already outmoded in 2000.</sub>\
-&nbsp; &nbsp; <sup>☕</sup> <sub>LN supported development in Java, but its version always lagged and required knowledge of specific workarounds (like calling garbage collector in a cycle of LN docs).\
+&nbsp; &nbsp; <sup>☕</sup> <sub>LN supported development in Java, but its version always lagged and required knowledge of specific workarounds (like calling the garbage collector in a cycle of LN docs).\
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Most developers _nolens volens_ used dated LotusScript only - a branch of Visual Basic with built-in LN API (with C++ API behind).</sub>\
 &nbsp; &nbsp; <sup>🙋</sup> <sub>"Migrating" myself from LN to .NET, I experienced, for certain: beta versions of Visual Studio 2010 crashed less often than the release of Notes Designer.</sub>\
 \___________